filiurskyi/filiurskyi/README.md

 ### Hi there, i'm Andii 👋

 ## 👓 About
-As a Back-End Software Engineer with expertise spanning DevOps, and ML, I thrive on pushing the boundaries of innovation.
+As a **Back-End Software Engineer** with expertise spanning DevOps, and ML, I thrive on pushing the boundaries of innovation.
 Armed with proficiency in Python, SQLAlchemy, Postgres, Redis, Django, and FastAPI, I craft robust, scalable applications tailored to meet the evolving needs of my clients.
 Leveraging containerization technologies like Docker, I provide seamless deployments of microservices in cloud environments, ensuring optimal performance and efficiency.
-My fervor for exploring cutting-edge technologies drives me to continuously refine my skills and deliver exceptional solutions that drive tangible business
+My fervor for exploring cutting-edge technologies drives me to continuously refine my skills and deliver exceptional solutions that drive tangible business.

 ## 🛠️ Technologies